 Follow the instructions found on the U.S. Embassy/Consulate website.

 Under U.S. law, all applicants for non-immigrant visas are viewed as trying to immigrate to the U.S., so you must be able to convince the consular officer that you are a legitimate student.
 Show that you have good reasons for returning to your home country that are stronger than those for remaining in the United States.
 Examples might be a job in your home country, an inheritance, investments to look after, or family ties.

 Expect the interview to be conducted in English and not in your native language.
 Practice answering interview questions in English.

 Do not bring parents or family members with you to the interview.
 The consular officer wants to interview you, not your family.
-The officer knows that you must have a certain amount of confidence and self-sufficiency to succeed on your own in the United States.
+The officer needs to know that you have a certain amount of confidence and self-sufficiency to succeed on your own in the United States.
 You must convince the officer that you can succeed.

-Many times a student be rejected for a student visa because they are not completely honest with the consular officer.
-It is VERY IMPORTANT to always tell the truth and give the honest answer to every question.
+Many times a student will be rejected for a student visa because they are not completely honest with the consular officer.
+It is very important to always tell the truth and give the honest answer to every question.
 Consular officers are trained to use various methods to find out if a person is lying in the interview.
 Just tell the truth.

 You should make clear to the consular officer which written documents you are presenting and what they signify.
 Bring the envelope in which your documents were sent, as well as multiple bank statements from your sponsor, if possible.

 Applicants from countries suffering economic problems or from countries where many students have remained in the United States as immigrants have more difficulty getting visas.